View James Frasier's Notice on bostonherald.com and share memories

 |

-James ""Jim"" Arnold Frasier, 71, of Tewksbury, MA a longtime resident of Somerville died Wednesday May 8, 2019 at The Blaire House Nursing Home.
+71, of Tewksbury, MA, a longtime resident of Somerville died Wednesday May 8, 2019, at The Blaire House Nursing Home.

 Born in Cambridge on March 3, 1948, the son of the late James and Mary Frasier, he attended Somerville High School.